Forage & Livestock Program

 - Reduce costs associated with winter feeding systems

-- Improve crop production efficiency through feed testing, ration-balancing, pasture/grazing management etc.
+- Improve the efficiency of crop production through feed testing, ration-balancing, pasture and grazing management, etc.

 - Determine the highest yielding and quality annual crops for whole-plant forage production

-- Aid producers in annual and perennial forage selection
+- Help producers chose annual and perennial forage types

-- Provide producers with current marketing options and risk management strategies
+- Provide producers with marketing options and risk management strategies

-- Managing production for improved long-term soil and environmental health
+- Manage production for improved long-term soil and environmental health

 Inspecting a field used for bale grazing and assessing pasture regrowth where bales were placed.